calyxir/calyx/docs/debug/cider.md

 ### Formatting codes

-CIDR supports several different formatting codes which do the hardwork of interpreting the data in human readable ways.
+CIDR supports several different formatting codes which do the hard work of interpreting the data in human readable ways.